 Where does innovation happen, what connects the spaces, and how are they being remade for the 21st-century economy?

 - Policy (2020)

-How do we understand the policies that guide and shape innovation and innovation-based industries from the local to the federal level.
-How do we reinterpret the models of yesterday and what changes would need to be made to foster the kinds of innovation-based systems we need for social, economic, and environmental health?
+How do we understand the policies that guide and shape innovation and innovation-based industries from the local to the federal level?
+How do we reinterpret the models of yesterday, and what changes would be required to foster the kinds of innovation-based systems we need for social, economic, and environmental health?